 The price of an analog phone system is decided by the size of the company and the extra services needed.
 Setup and maintenance expenses must be included by business owners, and these prices vary based on the number of employees and the type of system used.

 An analog phone system for a firm that uses a PBX would cost between $500 and $2,000 per user, depending on the size of the system and the installation needs.

 Analog phone system setup necessitates the purchase of a PBX switching system, phone handsets, add-on features, cabling, and installation, as well as training and support required by your company.
 As your business expands, you’ll need to budget for the additional continuing costs of analog PBX system configuration, maintenance, security updates, and so on.

 According to 2017 statistics, these expenses average around $7,600 per year.
-Individual handsets cost approximately $200 a piece, so you’ll need to add that in as well if you increase your staff.
+Individual handsets cost approximately $200 apiece, so you’ll need to add that in as well if you increase your staff.

 Hosted VoIP Phones

 The cost of VoIP services is often determined by the number of users, the number of extensions, and additional features.
-Many VoIP providers offer a per-user discount for bigger teams, as well as reductions for yearly payment versus monthly subscriptions.
+Many VoIP providers offer a per-user discount for bigger teams, as well as reductions for yearly payments versus monthly subscriptions.